 Robert’s dissertation Shared History, Shared Decisions: Using Social Networks to Examine Court Communities takes a fresh look at the court communities' perspective developed by Eisenstein, et al., by applying a social networks approach.
 Robert is looking at the impact of experience and relationships among prosecutors, judges, and defense attorneys upon case outcomes.
 Robert’s previous work has produced reports to the Pennsylvania legislature and a publication in the Journal of Research in Crime and Delinquency.

 His research interests include social networks, courts, corrections, life course criminology, and criminological theory.

 Lori joined Measures for Justice in 2016.

 Previously Lori worked at Manning and Napier, a Rochester based investment firm, where she supervised administrative staff supporting hundreds of employees nationally.
 Prior to Manning, Lori managed operations and fundraising campaigns at multiple New York based YMCAs.

 Lori earned her BS in Sociology from SUNY College at Brockport, NY.

-Andrew Branch joined Measures for Justice in 2015 as Director of Technology and Product.
-He designs MFJ’s product line and heads its implementation.
-Andrew brings over 25 years of software development experience with 15 years managing and mentoring small software development teams, most recently at LincWare and Qarbon.
+Andrew Branch joined Measures for Justice in 2015.
+As Director of Data Infrastructure and Product.
+Andrew oversees MFJ's engineering effort to collect and manage criminal justice data and the product line to bring it to the public.
+Andrew brings his 30 years experience and passion for software development and team building to the position.
 He has designed and delivered numerous business and consumer oriented products over that time.